nztdru9/PokemonGoBot/README.md

 OR:
 Line 1(lat): 12,3456
 Line 2(lng): 45,6789
-- If you don't want the bot to evolve Pokemon, create a empty text file called "dontevolve.txt"
+- If you don't want the bot to evolve Pokemon, create a empty text file called "dontevolve.txt" [Not needed, disabled automatically cuz not working]
 - If you don't want the bot to transfer Pokemon, create a empty text file called "donttransfer.txt"
 - Run the bot :)